-Instructional help and Mathematics learning aids, such as audio visual materials, computer software and reference texts are available to students in the Birch Building (BR289).
+Instructional help and reference texts are available to students in the Math Learning Centre located in the Learning Commons (LB 126).

 On-line Communication

 Outside of the classroom, instructors will (if necessary) communicate with students using either their official Capilano University email or Moodle; please check both regularly.
 Official communication between Capilano University and students is delivered to students' Capilano University email addresses only.